 At the peak of the day, I took #OhLucy (who wasn’t feeling well) back to the hotel for her nap.

-The older kids discovered FastPasses gone, and extremely long lines.
+The older kids discovered that FastPasses were gone, and met some extremely long Disneyland Christmas time lines.

 Instead of getting down, they decided to explore!